sujith-eag/Learning_Journey/Bash Linux/Linux/Linux Bash/15 Neo Vim.md

 Help can anything specific can be given as argument to `:help` command.
 `:help x`,  `:help i_<esc>`, `:help :quit`

+`:help quit`  or `:help word` and pressing `Ctrl+D` will bring up all matching help entries to see

+`:help quickref`  for the reference of command shortcuts

 `Ctrl+]` (square brace) or `double mouse click` on any `tag` vim will jump to that subject similar to help page. (if there are no help pages for that particular word, does't go anywhere )

 `Ctrl+O`  (its not zero), or `Ctrl + right mouse click` or `Ctrl+T` to jump back to previous position. (repeat to go further back)